Moving to Japan from the UK

 Currency and Exchange

 When living in Japan, you will be using the Japanese currency of yen (¥), one of the most widely traded currencies internationally.
-There are paper banknotes of the denomination ¥1000, ¥2000, ¥5000 and ¥10,000 with each a different size and colour.
+There are paper banknotes of the denominations ¥1000, ¥2000, ¥5000 and ¥10,000 with each a different size and colour.
 Money is easily exchanged throughout Japan.
 There are currency exchange services at airports, banks, kiosks, hotels, and department stores.
 The best exchange rates are likely found in international airports in Japan.

 Finding housing in Japan